- Written by Dr.Mehmet Demircioglu

 Stable grooming also helps during the anxious weeks.
 A dramatic haircut can make the comparison unfair.
 A very short cut can expose areas that would look softer with a little more length, while a much longer style can make contrast look worse if the transplanted zone is still short.
 Haircut after a hair transplant timing depends on the same recovery stage.

-The plan should not hide from reality.
+The plan must not hide from reality.
 The aim is to observe healing fairly.
-Standard photos, stable grooming, and steady follow-up are more useful than daily inspection driven by stress after a hair transplant.
+Standard photos, stable grooming, and steady follow up are more useful than daily inspection driven by stress after a hair transplant.

 If you compare your result with someone else, do not make a direct comparison too quickly.
 A person who had an empty recipient area before surgery is not the same as someone who had many miniaturized native hairs between the grafts.
 Their shock loss risk is different.

-Redness, scabs, and pimples after a hair transplant should be judged by behavior, symptoms, and timing, not only by the calendar.
+Judge redness, scabs, and pimples after a hair transplant by behavior, symptoms, and timing, not only by the calendar.

-You should also ask for review if one area becomes dramatically thinner while the rest of the scalp is improving.
+Also ask for review if one side becomes dramatically thinner while the rest of the scalp is improving.
 This could still be temporary, but it deserves documentation.

 If you are at month 2 and everything looks worse, that can still fit the recovery timeline.
-If you are at month 6 and the native hair has not improved at all, the conversation should become more specific.
+If you are at month 6 and the native hair has not improved at all, the conversation needs to become more specific.

-A serious review should not be one sentence of reassurance.
-The surgeon should look at the pattern, the original plan, day one photos, current photos, medication history, and signs of miniaturization.
+A serious review cannot be one sentence of reassurance.
+The surgeon needs to look at the pattern, the original plan, day one photos, current photos, medication history, and signs of miniaturization.

 Do not feel embarrassed to ask.
-A hair transplant is permanent surgery, and clear follow-up is part of responsible medical follow-up.
-A well-run clinic should prefer early, useful communication over late panic.
+A hair transplant is permanent surgery, and clear follow up is part of responsible medical follow up.
+A well organized clinic needs to prefer early, useful communication over late panic.

 When you contact your surgeon, send information that helps the answer.
 Mention your surgery date, current month, medication changes, symptoms, and whether the thinning is improving or worsening.
 If the clinic gives only a generic answer without looking at your photos or history, you may still need a more serious assessment.